evanchooly/openwhisk-katacoda-scenarios/2-function-developer-lifecycle/00-intro.md

 # Apache OpenWhisk on OpenShift

 In this scenario we will see the typical **Developer Lifecycle** in developing function on [Apache OpenWhisk](https://openwhisk.apache.org/).

 In this scenario:

-* We will be deploy [Apache OpenWhisk](https://openwhisk.apache.org/) deployed on [OpenShift Container Platform](https://openshift.com])
+* We will be deploy [Apache OpenWhisk](https://openwhisk.apache.org/) on the [OpenShift Container Platform](https://openshift.com])

-* Build Java Function, then do create, update and delete of the on to [Apache OpenWhisk](https://openwhisk.apache.org/) , as part of the scenario we will also update the function and finally see how to delete it.
+* Build a Java function then create, update, and delete the function on [Apache OpenWhisk](https://openwhisk.apache.org/).

 ## Additional Resources